 When you own a website or you’re in charge of managing one, it is crucial to stay on top of your site’s performance to determine if your website is fulfilling the objectives for which it was created.
-Strikingly has an internal website traffic tracker called the Analytics Dashboard that gives you an overview of how many visitors are coming into your site.
+Strikingly for example has an internal website traffic tracker called the Analytics Dashboard that gives you an overview of how many visitors are coming into your site.
 It breaks down traffic sources according to the platform (e.g. social media, direct traffic, search engine, etc.) and provides information about which country your users are coming from.
-But if you want a more granular view (and you should) there are a lot of other website traffic trackers to try in conjunction with the Analytics Dashboard.
+But if you want a more granular view - and you should, there are a lot of other website traffic trackers to try in conjunction with the Analytics Dashboard.
 Here are some of them.

 1. Google Analytics

-Google Analytics is arguably the most popular and the most powerful web stat tracker today.
+Google Analytics is arguably the most popular and the most powerful website traffic tracker today.
 This tool gives exact data on your website’s performance depending on the metrics and goals you set in it.
-You get traffic insights according to country, state and city, according to device used (mobile, desktop) and traffic sources.
+You get traffic insights according to the country, state and city, according to the device used (mobile, desktop) and traffic sources.
 It also gives you information on keywords used to search for your content which can help you tweak your SEO strategy and optimize your website further.
 The best part of all: you can get this tool for free.
 All you need to do is add a tracking code on your website to enable Google Analytics to extract data from it.

 SEMRush is mainly used as an SEO tool but it can be a good website traffic tracker as well.
 It may not give you exact traffic figures but the estimate will still come in handy for checking your site performance against similar sites.
 It also gives insights on other aspects of digital marketing such as your brand’s web presence on social media platforms.